 Enter the total amount of all allowable tax deductions, except sales tax credit memos issued by the Department (reported on Line 8).
-Lawful deductions include tax refunded by you to your customers for returned goods or allowances for damaged merchandise, tax paid by you on purchases of goods intended for use or consumption but sold by you instead, Florida Tax Credit Scholarship Program Motor Vehicle Sales Tax Credits, and any other deductions allowed by law.
+Lawful deductions include tax refunded by you to your customers for returned goods or allowances for damaged merchandise, tax paid by you on purchases of goods intended for use or consumption but sold by you instead, Hope Scholarship Credits, and any other deductions allowed by law.

-- If you are claiming any approved Florida Tax Credit Scholarship Program Motor Vehicle Sales Tax Credits, report the amount of the credits on Line 6 and on Line 16. - Do not include documentation with your return.
+- If you are claiming any approved Hope Scholarship Credits, report the amount of the credits on Line 6 and on Line 16. - Do not include documentation with your return.

-You will not receive a credit if the amount of lawful deductions (Line 6) is greater than the total amount of tax due (Line 5) on your return.
-If the amount of your lawful deductions is more than the total amount of tax due, reduce the amount of lawful deductions claimed to equal the total amount of tax due.
+You will not receive a credit if the amount of lawful deductions (Line 6) on a location return is more than the total amount of tax due (Line 5) reported on that location return.
+If the amount of your lawful deductions is more than the total amount of tax due on a location return, reduce the amount of lawful deductions claimed to equal the total amount of tax due.
 You may report the remaining amount of lawful deductions (not to exceed the total amount of tax due) on your next return.